siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/2-oop/200-2025-02-14-variance-inout-in-kotlin-.md

 linkTitle: Variance (in/out)
 translationKey: variance-inout-in-kotlin
 weight: 200
-description: This blog post explores variance in Kotlin, a powerful feature that allows developers to handle subtyping relationships in generic types.
+description: This article explores variance in Kotlin, a powerful feature that allows developers to handle subtyping relationships in generic types.
 date: 2025-02-14
 url: variance-inout-in-kotlin
 tags: